regismat/automart_api/README.md

 # AutoMart API
-Set API endpoints that feed the [AutoMart UI](https://regismat.github.io/AutoMart)
+Set of API endpoints that feed the [AutoMart UI](https://regismat.github.io/AutoMart)

 ## Technologies and Tools